danialrami/echo-bridge-manual/README.md

 4. **Deploy**
    - Push to GitHub
-   - Your `index.html` is ready for Hostinger or any static host
+   - Your `index.html` is ready for any static host

 ## 📁 Project Structure